7Zenox/vaani/README.md

 # *vaani* <br>

 A repository for a Design Thinking and Innovation course at Bennett University 2022-2023.
-Created by Team number e as part of the course, by members Vasu Jain, Anand Chauhan, Amee Madhani and Ananya Chauhan.
-The entire project is in development since January 2023 for a period of 4 months.
+Created by Team number 3 as part of the course, by members Vasu Jain, Anand Chauhan, Amee Madhani and Ananya Chauhan.
+The entire project was in development since January 2023 for a period of 4 months.

 ## About

 <p align="justify">
 vaani is a religious text generator.
-The project's purpose is to extract relevant verses and quotes from religious texts by factoring the user's input as a problem statement to be resolved. </p>
+The project's purpose is to extract relevant verses and quotes from religious texts by factoring the user's input as a problem to be resolved or given advice about.
+This is part of a general push of our interesting into seeing how AI handles abstraction, religion and semantics on said abstractions. </p>

   <table align="center">
   <tr>